 Isolation

-The next matter is one of isolating the DC paths.
-A naïve approach would be to simply connect the shield/ground of the output BNC jack straight to the analog ground, for all outputs, and hook the signals straight to the amplifier outputs with a terminating resistor.
+The next matter is isolating the DC paths.
+A naïve approach would be to simply connect the shield/ground of the output BNC jack straight to the analog ground for all outputs and hook the signals straight to the amplifier outputs with a terminating resistor.

 This is not necessarily bad and will work.
 But, it is not a great thing to do.

-There are many reasons for this including removing ground loops, isolating power supply noise paths as well as issues of DC level.
+There are many reasons for this, including removing ground loops, isolating power supply noise paths, and issues of DC level.

 Basic electrical safety is also a big consideration.
-If a power supply fails in a weird way, and shorts line AC to ground in a box somewhere, you don’t want it propagated to every instrument via that common ground connection!
+If a power supply fails weirdly, and shorts line AC to ground in a box somewhere, you don’t want it propagated to every instrument via that common ground connection!

 To achieve this, we will specify a requirement for an isolating transformer for each output.
-This way there is no galvanic connection from the outside world into the box.
+This way, there will be no galvanic connection from the outside world into the box.

 Requirements